finos/common-domain-model/documentation/source/documentation.rst

 Validation Process
 ^^^^^^^^^^^^^^^^^^

-In many legacy models, validation rules are generally specified in text-based documentat, which requires software engineers to evalaute and translate the logic into code.
+In many legacy models, validation rules are generally specified in text-based documentation, which requires software engineers to evalaute and translate the logic into code.
 The frequently occuring result of this human interpretation process is inconsistent enforcement of the intended logic.

 By contrast, in the CDM, validation components are an integral part of the process model specifications and are distributed as executable code in the Java representation of the CDM.
 The CDM validation components leverage the validation components of the Rosetta DSL, as described in the `Validation Component Section`_.

-As an example, the the **FpML ird validation rule #57**, states that if the calculation period frequency is expressed in units of month or year, then the roll convention cannot be a weekday.
+As an example, the **FpML ird validation rule #57**, states that if the calculation period frequency is expressed in units of month or year, then the roll convention cannot be a weekday.
 A machine readable and executable definition of that specification is provided in the CDM, as a ``condition`` attached to the ``CalculationPeriodFrequency`` type:

 .. code-block:: Haskell